These are my personal notes on the topic of law and grace.

 Ecclesiastes 11:9; 12:13-14

-Matthew 12:33-37 Judgement according to our words, which are a window into our hearts.
+Matthew 12:33-37 Judgment according to our words, which are a window into our hearts.

 Matthew 11:20-24 Tyre, Sidon, Sodom in the day of judgment.

-Matthew 12:41-42 People of Nineveh, queen of south will rise up in the judgment and condemn the Jewish religious leaders of Christ's time.
+Matthew 12:41-42 People of Nineveh, queen of south will rise up in the judgment and condemn "this generation".

 1 Corinthians 3:11-15 Our works will be judged, whether they have been physical or spiritual.